cloudfoundry/community/toc/rfc/rfc-draft-toc-stand-in-for-wg-lead.md

 ## Summary

 Working Group Leads are in charge of approving and merging PRs for their Working Group.
-When the TOC decideds it is necessary, the TOC MAY make decisions in their stead.
+When the TOC decideds it is necessary, the TOC MAY make decisions in their place.

 ## Problem